I have a lot of students who build online courses (or plan to) and offer them on their site. Either as a lead magnet or a paid product.

 Thrive Apprentice allows you to cleanly and simply organize your online courses on your site.
 It is NOT, however, an LMS.
 It does not come with quizzing, grading or any of that stuff.
 That’s not the intention.

-But, this is where one has to understand the core mission of Thrive Apprentice.
+This is where one has to understand the core mission of Thrive Apprentice.

 It is specifically designed to be EASY.
 To be SIMPLE.
 To not be over-engineered.
 It is a purpose-built plugin with one mission: to make it easy to assemble online courses for anybody, without having to deal with any complexity.